Whole-Wheat Yoghurt Bread

 I encourage you to make your own calculations based on the actual ingredients used in your recipe, using your preferred nutrition calculator.

-Like all bread, it’s best eaten on the day, but this whole-wheat greek yoghurt bread recipe also tastes good the following day and if toasts really well.
+Like all bread, it’s best eaten on the day, but this whole-wheat greek yoghurt bread recipe also tastes good the following day and it toasts really well.
+If your bread does go a bit stale, you can always use it to make homemade croutons, French toast or bread and butter pudding.

 Freezing: If you don’t eat too much bread but like to have some at hand, I like to slice the loaf before placing it in the freezer.
 Then whenever I want some it’s easy to take out as many slices as I want and they defrost fairly quickly.
 Sometimes if I am in a hurry in the mornings, I toast a slice or two for breakfast.